 Update May 1: The beets we had as a side.
 Simply boil, remove skins, and quarter.
 Yum.
 Some of the carrots went into a Carrot Cake Conserve and Polish Carrot Salad.
 Turnips are still a problem, we had one mixed in with hash browns and one in a batch of Corn Chowder.
 We find that a little bit of turnip can be added to potatoes and it is difficult to tell that they are in there.
 The beans and the kale are still awaiting a use.

 Simon Pearce is probably our favorite restaurant in the country — everything we’ve had there is just so scrumptious.
-We no longer go there very often, at least since we’ve moved across the country, but the memories of their food are vivid, and we plan on refreshing those memories this June when we head back to New England for a niece’s wedding.
+We no longer go there very often, at least since we’ve moved across the country, but our memories of the food are vivid, and we plan to refresh those memories this June when we head back to New England for a niece’s wedding.

-One of our favorite parts about dining at Simon Pearce is the small breads they bring out when you are seated: Ballymaloe Brown Bread and Rory’s Scones.
-Now, we know that we’ll never match those made at the restaurant — for the Brown Bread the restaurant imports a wholemeal flour from Ireland — but we try.
+One of our favorite parts about dining at Simon Pearce is the small breads they serve when you’re seated: Ballymaloe Brown Bread and Rory’s Scones.
+Now, we know that we’ll never match those made at the restaurant — for the Brown Bread, the restaurant imports a wholemeal flour from Ireland — but we try.